-Most of the time, the first thought we give to water is when something goes wrong with our plumbing.
-Like most things in life, though, it’s better to be proactive than reactive.
+Most of the time, we only think about our water use when something goes awry with our plumbing.
+But, like most things in life, it’s better to be proactive than reactive.

 But how exactly do these systems work?
 Which one is best for you?